Cafeteria mobile app case study

 1. Users want more languages

-2. Users want order more types of coffees
+2. Users want to order more types of coffee

-3. User want more information about picking table
+3. The user wants more information about the picking table

 Round 2 findings